Smattr/execfs/README.md

      command = bc --quiet
 </pre>

-This creates a file that runs bc, a command line calculator, when you open it.
+This creates a file that runs `bc`, a command line calculator, when you open it.
 It lets you do maths by reading and writing to it.
-You can do this trick with any interpreter (including python, ruby or ghci with some trickery) to make an interactive file with the semantics of the given language.
+You can do this trick with any interpreter (including `python`, `ruby` or `ghci` with some trickery) to make an interactive file with the semantics of the given language.

 ## Modifying